Jeppeerixon/Jeppeerixon/README.md

 - 👋 Hi, I’m @jeppeerixon1
 - 👀 I’m interested in ...
 Parkour & Python
 - 🌱 I’m currently learning ...
-Flutter & Javascript
+Flask and other Python frameworks
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ... @jeppeerixon on instagram